Get Matched With Architecture Programs

 Architects use computer aided design and technical skills to design homes, offices, stores, and other buildings and projects.

-How long does it take to become an architect?
+How long does it take to get into this career?

 It can take many years to become an architect.
 You can work for architectural and engineering companies with a bachelor's degree but a master's degree is recommended.
 All states require architects to be licensed.
 The requirements for each state will vary.
 Architecture graduates are required to take continuing education classes to maintain licensure.

-The Bureau of Labor Statists predicts that from 2020 to 2030 architect careers are expected to grow by 3%.
+The Bureau of Labor Statists predicts that, from 2023 to 2033, architect careers are expected to grow by 8%.

 Humanities & Art Career Paths